Bone-Project/BoneOS/README.md

    - ***no_vnc***: Setup No_vnc server in Cloud9IDE
    - ***watch.sh*** : Nodemon like script
 - ***include***: All Include Files(.h).

+Documentation
+---
+You can take a look at the Documentation/ Directory for docs on BoneOS , or even online [**here**](https://amanuel2.gitbooks.io/boneos/content).
+Documentation are for presistant information , not code details.

 Architectures
 ---